Lunatic-Labs/rubricapp/README.md

 _Note_: if you run npm install in the root directory, it will cause issues.

+## Running the Servers after setup

+_Note_: You will need to run the FrontEnd and BackEnd server in different terminal windows.

-## Running the BackEnd server of the application after setup
+#### Running the BackEnd server of the application

 Use the following command for running the application in the `/rubricapp/BackEndFlask/` directory during regular use: